aimclub/FEDOT/README.rst

     :target: http://www.youtube.com/watch?v=RjbuV6i6de4
     :alt: Introducing Fedot

-The project is maintained by the research team of Natural Systems Simulation Lab, which is a part of the National Center for Cognitive Research of ITMO University.

 FEDOT features
 ==============

 The main features of the framework are as follows:

- * The FEDOT architecture has high flexibility and therefore the framework can be used to automate the creation of mathematical models for various problems, different types of data and models;
+- The FEDOT architecture has high flexibility and therefore the framework can be used to automate the creation of mathematical models for various problems, different types of data and models;
- * FEDOT supports popular ML libraries (scikit-learn, keras, statsmodels, etc.), but if necessary, you can integrate other tools into it;
+- FEDOT supports popular ML libraries (scikit-learn, keras, statsmodels, etc.), but if necessary, you can integrate other tools into it;
- * Pipeline optimization algorithms are not tied to data types or tasks, but to increase efficiency, you can use special templates for a specific task class or data type - time series prediction, NLP, tabular data, etc.;
+- Pipeline optimization algorithms are not tied to data types or tasks, but to increase efficiency, you can use special templates for a specific task class or data type - time series prediction, NLP, tabular data, etc.;
- * The framework is not limited only to machine learning, it is possible to embed models related to specific areas into pipelines (for example, models in ODE or PDE);
+- The framework is not limited only to machine learning, it is possible to embed models related to specific areas into pipelines (for example, models in ODE or PDE);
- * Additional methods for tuning hyperparameters of different models can also be "seamlessly" added to FEDOT (in addition to those already supported);
+- Additional methods for tuning hyperparameters of different models can also be "seamlessly" added to FEDOT (in addition to those already supported);
- * FEDOT supports any-time mode of operation: at any time, you can stop the algorithm and get the result;
+- FEDOT supports any-time mode of operation: at any time, you can stop the algorithm and get the result;
- * The resulting pipelines can be exported in a convenient json format without binding to the framework, which allows you to achieve reproducibility of the experiment.
+- The resulting pipelines can be exported in a convenient json format without binding to the framework, which allows you to achieve reproducibility of the experiment.

 Thus, compared to other frameworks, FEDOT:

- * Is not limited to one task type, but claims versatility and expandability;
+- Is not limited to one task type, but claims versatility and expandability;
- * Allows to more flexibly manage the complexity of models and thereby achieve better results.
+- Allows to more flexibly manage the complexity of models and thereby achieve better results.
- * Allows build models using input data of various nature - texts, images, tables, etc., and consisting of different types of models.
+- Allows build models using input data of various nature - texts, images, tables, etc., and consisting of different types of models.

 Installation
 ============